Definable decompositions for graphs of bounded linear cliquewidth: Preliminaries

 We remark that we somewhat diverge from the original definition of cliquewidth~\cite{CourcelleO00} in the following way.
 In~\cite{CourcelleO00}, there is one binary disjoint union operation that just adds two input $k$-colored graphs, and for each pair of different colors $i,j$ there is a unary operation that creates an edge between every pair of vertices of colors $i$ and $j$, respectively.
 For our purposes, we need to have a union operation that takes an arbitrary number of input graphs.
-This is because an \mso transduction constructing a clique decomposition cannot break symmetries and join isomorphic parts of the graph in some arbitrarily chosen order, which would be necessary if we used binary disjoint union operations.
+Intuitively, this is because an \mso transduction constructing a cliquewidth decomposition cannot break symmetries and join isomorphic parts of the graph in some arbitrarily chosen order, which would be necessary if we used binary disjoint union operations.
+More precisely, no \mso transduction can construct linear orders on vertices of edgeless graphs of unbounded size, while such an order can be \mso transduced from a cliquewidth decompositions with bounded-arity union operations.

 Another difference is that our join does simultaneously two operations: it takes the disjoint union of several inputs, and adds edges between them.
 When using binary joins, the two operations can be separated by introducing temporary colors; however when the number of arguments is unbounded such a separation is not possible.

-It is easy to show that our definition of cliquewidth is at multiplicative factor at most $2$ from the original definition.
+We note that the second feature described above (simultaneous disjoint union and addition of edges) also appears in the definition {\em{NLC-width}}~\cite{wanke1994k}, which is a graph parameter equivalent to cliquewidth, in the sense that every graph of NLC-width $k$ has cliquewidth at least $k$ and at most~$2k$~\cite{johansson1998clique}.
+Similarly to the proof of this fact, it can be easily shown that our definition of cliquewidth is at multiplicative factor at most $2$ from the original definition.